bloominstituteoftechnology/Sprint-Challenge--Graphs/Questions.md

     With 1000 users and 5 random friends each, we're looking at .005% chance of any given friend arriving in the given user's friend list.

-    Take 1000 * .005 and we arrive at 5%.
-So, a 5% chance of any given friend in any given user's friends list.

-    1 - .05 = .95

-    So we're looking at 95% of all users in their complete extended network.
+    99.5% of all users should be in the extended social network.

     I cannot explain this mathematically, or even ensure that it is correct.
 It's just what sounds reasonable, and what I can see from running my algorithm (which, again, may be faulty).

-    The average degree of separation: 1000 * .05 = 50 degrees of separation.
+    The average degree of separation: 1000 * .005 = 5 degrees of separation.
 I cannot explain how this works, only that I think it is correct.